Hazelcast Cloud is an enterprise-grade in-memory computing platform deployed and managed by the Hazelcast CloudOps team. The service

 24×7 service and support with a one-hour service-level agreement, as well as maintenance and hot patch fixes.

 Competent fraud detection systems can help organizations gain a clearer view of entities, relationships, and hidden patterns as they deal with financial crimes, including payment card fraud, anti-money laundering and anti-terrorist financing.
 Hazelcast can store account details, recent transaction history and scoring all in one place for powerful, comprehensive checks, live within the request.
 Short SLAs measured in milliseconds means that these checks must be done very fast.
-If high-speed fraud detection is your concern, Hazelcast’s in-memory technology is a perfect fit.
+If high-speed fraud detection is your concern, Hazelcast’s in-memory data grid is a perfect fit.

 The UK’s largest Internet of Things (IoT) network serves more than 200,000 homes with a system that allows users to remotely control their heating and hot water temperature from their mobile device or on the internet.
 This completes 20,000 writes per second in a 20-node Hazelcast IMDG cluster with plenty of spare capacity and an average latency of under 1 millisecond.